sernik-tech/toolbxes/README.md

 ### Arch Sernik

-Arch image based off of [bazzite-arch](https://github.com/ublue-os/bazzite-arch) with minor changes to make it a more generalized suitable image.
-Come with Steam and other gaming related utilities.
-Grab it with `ghcr.io/sernik-tech/arch-toolbox` (Or `ghcr.io/sernik-tech/arch-gnome-toolbox` for GNOME users).
+No longer available.
+We recommend using [arch-distrobox](https://github.com/ublue-os/arch-distrobox) for an Arch based distrobox image and [bazzite-arch](https://github.com/ublue-os/bazzite-arch) for easy gaming.